cscart/docs/en/developer_guide/addons/tutorials/custom_templates_via_addon.rst

     :align: center
     :alt: You can select the new custom template in the Administration panel, even though it lacks a name yet.

-Again, we need to add a :doc:`language variable <../../core/language_variables>` for our custom product detail into the :doc:`files with the add-on’s translations <../language_variables_in_addon>`.
+Again, we need to add a :doc:`language variable <../../core/language_variables>` for our custom product detail page into the :doc:`files with the add-on’s translations <../language_variables_in_addon>`.
 The name of the language variable is the same as the name of the template file.
 In our case it's **modern_template**.

 We need to add the following code to *var/langs/en/addons/my_changes.po*: